-There are strong social, cultural, and economic reasons for Australian students to engage with the countries of Asia and with the past and ongoing contributions made by the peoples of Asia in Australia.
-It is through the study of Mathematics in an Asian context that students engage with Australia's place in the region.
-Through analysis of relevant data, students are provided with opportunities to further develop an understanding of the diverse nature of Asia's environments and traditional and contemporary cultures.
+There are strong social, cultural, and economic reasons for Australian students to engage with Asia and with the contribution of Asian Australians to our society and heritage.
+It is through the study texts from Asia that a creative and forward-looking Australia can engage with our place in the region.
+Through story articulated in a range of mediums, students are provided with opportunities to develop understanding of the diversity of Asia's peoples, environments, and traditional and contemporary cultures.